nicoSWD/put.io-API/README.md

 A modified version for PHP >= 5 is also included.

-See the Example.php file to get started.
+See the Examples.php file to get started.